It’s common to have difficulty finding a job in your field (or sometimes any job) after graduating.

 Fast-growing companies often like to train people and promote from within as they build their company culture and expand their operations.

 You also greatly increase the chance you’ll be selected in the interview, because they’re often hiring multiple people at the same time, for the same role.
-Would you rather interview with 10 other people for one open position?
+Would you rather interview against 10 other people for one open position?
 Or interview with 10 other people for six open positions?
 The choice is pretty obvious.

 Because of this, applying directly to fast-growing companies is one of my 3 best methods to find a job right now, especially for recent graduates who haven’t found a job after college.